 It is easy to prepare brown sugar yourself by using two basic ingredients:

-2. Make it 2 tablespoons for dark brown sugar.
+- Make it 2 tablespoons of dark brown sugar.

 This DIY version offers the same texture and flavor advantages as brown sugar that you buy from a store.